What is coquito?

-And finally on the health side, I must first tell you about the eggs, which are eaten raw in this recipe, must be extremely fresh!
-No doubt, coquito is an incredible energy drink which has also the power to treat bronchitis, colds and flus.
+And finally on the health side.
+Eggs are eaten raw in this coquito recipe, so they must be extremely fresh!
+No doubt, this cocktail is an incredible energy drink which has also the power to treat bronchitis, colds and flus.

-Anyway, coquito is a delicious drink that kids and adults alike will enjoy… well, make it virgin for kids, of course!
+Coquito is a delicious drink that kids and adults alike will enjoy… well, make a virgin coquito for kids, of course!
 And it’s your choice whether you want to include eggs or not in this traditional coquito recipe!

 - 3 cups coconut cream